 How to introduce your partner to your family during the holidays

-It’s that time of year again—the time when the lights go up, the radio stations play holiday songs ad nauseam, and you begin to dread another gift-giving season alone.
+It’s that time of year again: Easter.
+Bunnies, chocolate eggs, Passover seders, marshmallow Peeps, and pastel-colored M&Ms. And although the radio stations aren’t playing holiday songs ad nauseam, you begin to dread another holiday alone.
 I know, I’ve been there—year, after year, after year.

 But not this year.
 This year will be different.
 Instead of being alone, I have a new man in my life, someone whom I love and who makes me very happy.
 My friends really like him, and my children adore him.
 We’re ready for the next step: meeting the family.
 And by “family,” I mean everyone.
 I live more than 1,300 miles away from most of my family, so when I go home, we are all together.
 My sister and her family, my dad and his girlfriend, my aunts and uncles, tons of cousins—there are a lot of us.
 Plus, this year there’s a family reunion to celebrate a milestone anniversary, so many more will fly in for the occasion.
 That’s a lot of people to take in at once.
 Feeling sorry for him yet?

 Although he’s excited to meet everyone, I’m a bit nervous.
 No one’s family is perfect, and mine definitely has some unusual characters.
 As this day draws closer, I’ve started to imagine what could go wrong.
 What if they have nothing to talk about?
 What if it’s awkward?
 Or what if they don’t get along?
 So, I decided to seek out advice from both experts and other Solo Moms who have been in my situation.

 The most important thing I learned is that communication is key.